-We’ve rounded up five of our fastest and easiest tips for maximum organization: from a genius way to fold your shirts to space-saving tricks to put more in your drawers.
-You'll have things sorted out just in time to make room for your favorite fall clothes!
+In the spirit of tidying up, we’ve rounded up our five fastest and easiest tips for maximum organization.
+You'll be sorted out just in time to make room for your favorite fall clothes!

 1. Fold that nagging pile of T-shirts